awsdocs/aws-cloudhsm-user-guide/doc_source/create-iam-user.md

 ### Deleting the Service\-Linked Role<a name="delete-slr"></a>

 You cannot delete a service–linked role as long as a cluster to which it has been applied still exists\.
 To delete the role, you must first delete each HSM in your cluster and then delete the cluster\.
 Every cluster in your account must be deleted\.
-You can then use the IAM console, CLI, or API to delete the role\.
+You can then use the IAM console, AWS CLI, or API to delete the role\.
 For more information about deleting a cluster, see [Deleting an AWS CloudHSM Cluster](delete-cluster.md)\.
 For more information, about deleting a role, see [Deleting a Service\-Linked Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.